-- Zone A includes customers connected to GXPs supplying the high-density urban centres of New Plymouth, Whanganui and Palmerston North. - Zone B includes customers connected to GXPs supplying the remaining low density and typically rural areas.
+- Zone A includes customers connected to GXPs supplying the high-density urban centres of New Plymouth, Whanganui, and Palmerston North. - Zone B includes customers connected to GXPs supplying the remaining low density and typically rural areas.

-For residential and small commercial customers, prices for Zone B are typically higher than Zone A because the lower network density and greater average system length means the costs of supply are allocated across fewer customers.
+For residential and small commercial customers, prices for zone B are typically higher than zone A because the lower network density and greater average system length means the costs of supply are allocated across fewer customers.

-Commercial and industrial customers are not grouped into regions A and B. Instead, there are ten GXP zones with each zone representing a grouping of GXPs based on geographical proximity and the structure of the network connecting them.
-For example, in Figure 3 the GXPs of Huirangi, Carrington St, New Plymouth, and Stratford are grouped together into Zone A. The number of zones represents Powerco's preference for greater transparency of costs within this price category because changes to individual customer behaviour within these groups can have on the underlying cost structure.
+Commercial and industrial customers are not grouped into zones A and B. Instead, there are ten GXP zones with each zone representing a grouping of GXPs based on geographical proximity and the structure of the network connecting them.
+For example, the GXPs of Huirangi, Carrington St and Stratford are grouped together into zone A (as seen in the figure above).
+The number of zones represents Powerco's preference for greater transparency of costs within this price category because changes to individual customer behaviour within these groups can have on the underlying cost structure.